Skip to main content

 Private S3 pathS3 gateway VPC endpoint attached to private route tables

-Flow logsVPC Flow Logs to CloudWatch
+Flow logsVPC Flow Logs to CloudWatch for rejected traffic in the committed roots

 Security group model